Our Mission Statement

 Continually reviewing and revising taken for granted structures, policies, and procedures that may reinforce a colonialist or white supremist approach to service and engagement.

 Providing the necessary preparation, training, and reflection to make sure service participants and leaders understand problematic power dynamics and blinding privilege.
 We will prepare our constituents to approach their work in the spirit of solidarity, co-learning, and partnership versus being experts, helpers, and saviors.

 Preparing a student body, faculty, and a program staff that continually seeks to build their own cultural competency, cultural empathy, and understands that this is a life-long learning journey.

 We stand in solidarity with people of different backgrounds and beliefs as our own, including differences in class, gender, sexuality, religion, ability, nation of origin, age, ethnicity, aboriginality, language, education, geographic location, and immigration status.

 As Program leaders, we embrace a willingness to be disturbed and be open to critique.
 We will hold ourselves accountable as a team to reimagine and build a community of learning and service based in anti-racism, social justice, and liberation.

 In the words of the iconic film, The Wiz, "Can you feel the brand new day?"
 Welcome back to campus for the Spring 2021 semester.
 The Service Learning Program is eager to connect you with local organizations in the Milwaukee community.
 Make sure you read your syllabus and discuss your service learning requirement with your professor.
 Check out the List of Important Dates for service learning registration information and other important information to start service learning.

 Join Our Team

 The Service Learning Program is HIRING for the Fall 2021 semester.
-Application deadline is April 21, 2021.
+Application deadline is EXTENDED to May 21, 2021.
 Check out the job description and apply today!

 Marquette was named to the President’s Higher Education Community Service Honor Roll for its eighth consecutive year.